[julio.diegidio.name - Home page]

 1. Iteration zero and beyond

-• The TicTacToe project has been started in mid 2005 as a case study for software engineering.
-Deliveries from iteration zero can be found here: TicTacToe 0.2.A / Docs.
-They include a functional prototype and a product draft (by marucca):
+TicTacToe the project was started in mid 2005 as a case study for software engineering.
+Deliveries from iteration zero can be found in TicTacToe 0.2.A / Docs.
+These include a functional prototype and a product draft (by marucca).

-• As it may be apparent by comparing those prototypes to current version (TicTacToe 1.2.B), user features have been only slightly improved and overall "completed".
+As it may be apparent by comparing prototype 0.2.A to the current version (TicTacToe 1.2.B), user features have been just slightly improved and overall completed.

-• Those few improvements on the surface correspond to, and have required, the first actual engineering of the product, involving:
+Those few improvements at the surface correspond to, and have required, the first actual engineering of the product, involving:

 • a major restructuring of the code towards a model-view-controller pattern (MVC) plus widgets;